 - City Select LUX Cupholder – The cup holder for Lux is re-designed and is not compatible with the City Select 2016 stroller.
 Made of leatherette fabric, the Lux cup holder is easy to clean and features an expandable elastic design so that it can hold snugly different sized cups and bottles up to 2Ibs.
 Instead of attaching onto the handlebar at the top, the cup holder is now attached on the sides of the Lux stroller frame.

 - City Select Lux Belly Bar

-- Baby Jogger City Select Lux Bench Seat
+- Baby Jogger City Select Lux Jump Seat

 - City Select Lux Second Seat Kit – As the stroller seats and adaptors are different in the Lux and City Select 2016, the double seat kits are different.
 You can purchase the City Select Lux as a double stroller or you can choose to purchase it as a single stroller first and buy the double seat kit at a later stage when you need.
 Each kit comes with a pair of seat attachment and the stroller seat.

 Accessories that are can be used on both City Select Lux and 2016 model:

 - Parent console – This console attaches to the handlebar and features an insulated cup holder, a big covered storage pouch with inside pockets and an open pouch that can also double up as a second cup holder.

 - Glider board (weight limit 45 Ibs) – This can be attached to the rear axle and features a non-slip surface so that your older child can stand on it to hitch a ride.
 The board can be flipped out of the way when not in use.